vgl-challenge/backend/README.md

 - For unit tests create a `test` directory (`composer test` can be used to execute the tests)

 ## Goal
-Tp check if your solution works like required, you can execute `php test_run.php` and `It works!` should be the cli response.
+To check if your solution works like required, you can execute `php test_run.php` and `It works!` should be the cli response.
 Inspect the file `test_run.php` to see, how your software will be called.

-It is no problem if you cannot reach the goal in the given time or if you are not happy with the quality of your solution.
+It is not a problem if you cannot reach the goal in the given time or if you are not happy with the quality of your solution.
-Please write comment/s in your pull request to tell us would you would have changed with more time or where you can see potential problems.
+Please write comment/s in your pull request to tell us what you would have changed with more time or where you can see potential problems.